AdobeDocs/experience-platform.en/help/dashboards/permissions.md

 ## Available permissions {#available-permissions}

-There are two main permissions that are required to access dashboards within Experience Platform.
+There are three main permissions that are required to access dashboards within Experience Platform.
 These permissions are:

 * **View License Usage Dashboard**: This permission allows users read-only access to the license usage dashboard within the Experience Platform UI.
 * **Manage Standard Dashboards**: This permission provides both read and write permissions.
 This allows users to edit schemas and add custom attributes that are not yet in the data warehouse.
+* **View Standard Dashboards**: This provides read-only permissions for the standard dashboards in Platform’s left navigation.

 The following steps will show you how to add these permissions using Admin Console.